-Prior to the Closing, Symbotic LLC granted long-term incentive awards in the form of Class C Units awarded pursuant to the Symbotic LLC 2012 Incentive Units Plan and Warehouse Phantom Awards.

-- Class C Units-Class C Units were intended to be structured as profits interests in Warehouse issued to employees, officers and directors of Symbotic LLC pursuant to individual equity grant agreements.
+Prior to the Closing, Symbotic LLC granted long-term incentive awards in the form of Class C Units awarded pursuant to the Symbotic LLC 2012 Incentive Units Plan.
+Class C Units were intended to be structured as profits interests in Warehouse issued to employees, officers and directors of Symbotic LLC pursuant to individual equity grant agreements.
 Executives generally received Class C Units that vested ratably over five years, subject to continued employment.
 Upon a change in control (as defined in the applicable award agreement), outstanding awards of Class C Units would accelerate such that 50% of the then unvested units at the time of the change in control vest.
 The transactions contemplated by the Merger Agreement did not constitute a change in control for purposes of the Class C Units.
 Pursuant to the terms of the Fifth Amended and Restated Limited Liability Company Agreement of Warehouse, dated as of April 30, 2021, a trust of which members of Mr. Cohen's family are the beneficiaries held a residual interest in any Class C Units that were not awarded to, or were forfeited by or repurchased from, current or former employees or other service providers from time to time.
-Messrs.
-Loparco, Ernst and Dunn did not receive any grants of Class C Units during the fiscal year ended September 24, 2022.
-In connection with the consummation of the Company Reorganization and the Business Combination, each outstanding and vested Class C Unit was converted into the right to receive a number New Symbotic Holdings Common Units pursuant to the Company Merger Agreement and the Merger Agreement. - Warehouse Phantom Awards-The Warehouse Phantom Awards were awarded under two plans: (1) the 2012 Value Appreciation Plan as amended ("VAP") and (2) the 2018 Long Term Incentive Plan as amended ("LTIP").
-The VAP provided the holder of the award an opportunity to receive a cash payment valued by reference to a fraction of the fair market value of a Class C Unit, which generally vested ratably over five years, subject to continued employment.
-Vested portions of VAP awards could have been exercised by the holder during an annual exercise period in January of each year, provided that certain performance metrics relating to the first achievement of annual revenue, cash flow and EBITDA targets have been met, with the achievement of each exercisability trigger permitting one third of vested units to be exercised (such that all three exercisability triggers must be achieved in order for 100% of the VAP units in a given award to be exercisable).
-Vested and outstanding awards under the VAP would have been paid upon a change in control and unvested awards would have been canceled without payment.
-The LTIP provided the holder of the award an opportunity to receive a cash payment valued by reference to the value of Warehouse determined by a formula based on the company's revenue and EBITDA, which generally vested ratably over five years, subject to continued employment and subject to Warehouse achieving positive EBITDA for the fiscal year ending during the calendar year in which the award becomes fully vested.
-Awards under the LTIP would have vested upon a change in control if the awards were not assumed or substituted, or upon a termination due to death, disability, retirement or without cause within two years following a change in control.
-The transactions contemplated by the Merger Agreement did not constitute a change in control for purposes of the Warehouse Phantom Awards.
+In connection with the consummation of the Company Reorganization and the Business Combination, each outstanding and vested Class C Unit was converted into the right to receive a number New Symbotic Holdings Common Units pursuant to the Company Merger Agreement and the Merger Agreement.